slthomas72/elasticsearch-terraform/README.md

 <br>
 <br>

-# Interview Scenarios and Answers for Terraform and Elasticsearch
+# Scenarios and Answers for Terraform and Elasticsearch

 ## Scenario 1: Increasing the Number of Elasticsearch Nodes